-Once the application process is completed on the DFTC system, the Corporate Communication department at Dubai Airports is notified of the request and can review and approve the online request.
-The documents required for the review and approval process at Dubai Airports include a request on letterhead mentioning date, time, duration, exact location(s), crew size, equipment list (including brand of each camera and their serial numbers) for the shoot, as well as the story-board if applicable).
+Once the application process is completed on the DFTC system, the Corporate Communication department at Dubai Airports is notified of the request and can review and approve the online application for location permit.
+The documents required for the review and approval process at Dubai Airports include a request on letterhead mentioning date, time, duration, exact location(s), crew size, equipment list (including brand of each camera and their serial numbers) for the shoot, as well as the story-board if applicable.

 - If the filming/photography request is related to a Dubai Airports service partner such as Emirates, flydubai, dnata, Dubai Duty Free etc., the Corporate Communication department provides a No Objection stamp on the request letter which the production agency/media organisation can then use to apply for airport security passes either through the relevant stakeholder or directly with the Dubai Airports Security Pass Office.

 - All filming requests involving airside locations (areas beyond security check) have to be received ideally 15 days in advance, with all necessary documents submitted at least 7 working days prior to the filming date.
 Urgent requests for filming are handled on a case to case basis but require that all necessary documents are submitted at least 3 working days prior to the shoot.